Two black men died of covid-19 five days apart. This is what was lost.

 That was a side of Valentine to which many of his new colleagues were not privy.
 The man they knew in his first job at the D.C.
 Office of the Corporation Counsel and later at the Office of the Attorney General, where he served as head of civil litigation for decades, was affable but sober-minded and politically savvy.

-“He knew the lawyers in the District who would sue the District — which ones were credible and formidable and which ones were not,” said Irv Nathan, who worked with George during his tenure as D.C.
-Attorney General under former mayor Vincent C. Gray.
+“He knew the lawyers in the District who would sue the District — which ones were credible and formidable and which ones were not,” said Irv Nathan, who worked with Valentine during his tenure as D.C. attorney general under former mayor Vincent C. Gray.
 “He knew their characters, who would play straight with you and who wouldn’t.
 All of that made a tremendous difference when George gave advice.”

-Valentine was zealous in his role defending the city against lawsuits, ranging from slip-and-fall cases to employee lawsuits to wrongful convictions, a master litigator who saved the city millions of dollar.
+Valentine was zealous in his role defending the city against lawsuits, ranging from slip-and-fall cases to employee lawsuits to wrongful convictions, a master litigator who saved the city millions of dollars.

 But Natalie Ludaway, who supervised Valentine’s work for D.C.
 Attorney General Karl A. Racine, also remembers his generosity, both with his money, purchasing a block of holiday luncheon tickets for lower-paid staff, and with his knowledge, thoughtfully mentoring the young lawyers who worked for him.

 “George recognized that he was blessed . . . and George also gave back.
 He did it without boasting.
-The right way,” said Ludaway.
+The right way,” Ludaway said.

 Several years ago, Valentine confided to his closest friend, Rick Knight, that he was thinking about becoming a foster parent.
 “It was as if for him, everything had come full circle,” Knight said.

 Darrell was a 16-year-old dance student at the Duke Ellington School of the Arts when his social worker told him about a lawyer who was interested in being his foster parent.
-The two met over pizza at Matchbox where Valentine, dressed in a dark gray suit as though he’d just come from work, captivated Darrell with his easy humor.
+The two met over pizza at Matchbox, where Valentine, dressed in a dark gray suit as though he’d just come from work, captivated Darrell with his easy humor.

 A month later, Darrell moved in with Valentine on C Street NE.
 Together, they frequented Gold’s Gym and shared a love of movies, hurrying to see “Moonlight” when it hit the theaters.
 The coming-of-age film, which follows the life of a young black man in Miami as he tries to come to terms with being homosexual, spoke to foster father and son, who were both gay.

-“When I told him that I was gay it made him even more happy and thrilled to be a part of my life,” Darrell said.
+“When I told him that I was gay, it made him even more happy and thrilled to be a part of my life,” Darrell said.
 “That’s really where we bonded.”

 From the start, Valentine introduced Darrell as his son and treated him as such, explaining the importance of developing grit and cautioning Darrell to stop wasting his money on Apple gadgets.

 Darrell was afraid to trust, but Valentine persisted; he wasn’t going anywhere.
 He finally adopted Darrell last year.
-“Something that really stood out to me is that being a foster kid you constantly feel like you don’t belong,” Darrell said.
+“Something that really stood out to me is that being a foster kid, you constantly feel like you don’t belong,” Darrell said.
 “With George, I always felt like I belonged.”

 After he began feeling ill on March 20, Valentine repeatedly asked Darrell to help him find a thermometer and take Cuddles, their pit bull/lab mix, for a walk, but Darrell was angry and said he stayed in his room.
 He knew Valentine suffered from diabetes and high blood pressure, but it didn’t occur to him that his father had contracted the new virus.

 Late on the morning of Wednesday, March 25, he texted Todd to bring him a thermometer and a blood pressure cuff and walk Cuddles.
 Todd jumped into gear.
-Anything for George, who had been a surrogate dad to him after Todd’s father was murdered in a Miami robbery.
+Anything for George, who had been a surrogate dad to him after Todd’s father died.

-“Hey, I have some stuff,” Todd called up when he arrived, but George cautioned him not to come any further.
+“Hey, I have some stuff,” Todd called up when he arrived, but George cautioned him not to come any farther.
 Todd left a bag with orange juice at the top of the stairs and walked Cuddles, then left on an unsuccessful hunt for a thermometer.

-Two hours later, George messaged Todd that he was in the hospital.
+Two hours later, George messaged Todd that he was in a hospital.
 He would never see his great-uncle again.

 'A man above men'

-Kenneth Moore was a divorced father of three, and Lisa Epperson was happily single when her girlfriend kept insisting she wanted her to meet the counselor and guard she worked with at the city’s Youth Rehabilitation Services.
+Kenneth Moore was a divorced father of three, and Lisa Epperson was happily single when her girlfriend kept insisting she wanted her to meet the counselor and guard she worked with at the city’s Youth Rehabilitation Services Department.

 When they finally met in 2009, the attraction was immediate.
-Epperson liked the fact that Moore was tall, at 6-foot-4, because at 5-foot-9 she was, too.
+Epperson liked the fact that Moore was tall, at 6-foot-4, because at 5-foot-9, she was, too.
 And she appreciated his dutiful nature as a juvenile corrections officer because it reminded her of her time in the Army.

 “Everybody knew that Moore was going to take care of everything that needed to be done,” she said.